iliaamiri/tactical-pigeon/README.md

-# tactical-people
+# Tactical Pigion
-A pigeon focused, turn based multiplayer strategy game where you attack, defend, and steal food  from rival pigeons.
+🐦 A pigeon focused, turn based multiplayer strategy game where you attack, defend, and steal food  from rival pigeons. 🐦

 #### Gaming Motivations
 A light and funny game to experience with friends or strangers that can become competitive.
 The players compete to last the longest in the round and gain status if they win.